poldrack/reproducible-workflows/README.md

 Note: code to be added to the R script is marked with "# R code".
 Any cells not marked this way are meant to be typed into the terminal window.

 ### 4. After you save the file, run the R script using the "source" button in Rstudio
+Remember to save the file inside the `BBSRC-git-demo` directory you created in step 1.

 ### 5. (Hopefully!) this worked, so let's check our file into the repo
 ```git status